ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 • **Tier 3 (Threat Hunter):** Tier 3 analysts are the most experienced personnel in a SOC.
 They mainly proactively look for unknown threats and review security data provided by tiers 1 and 2 for any vulnerabilities or gaps.
 In relation to the BOTSv3 exercise, an incident responder might escalate the PutBucketAcl event and Bud’s username to a threat hunter, who then pivots into S3 access logs to determine which file was uploaded while the bucket was public and assess the impact.
 Likewise, using winhostmon data to spot a single host running a different Windows edition reflects hunting for outliers that may indicate misconfiguration or attacker activity.
 These Tier 3 activities span the response and recovery phases, and also support prevention by informing improved detections and hardening measures.

-Overall, the BOTSv3 exercise shows an effective escalation from Tier 1 to Tier 3, but it relies heavily on manual searches rather than automated alerts or playbooks.
-In a real SOC, I would strengthen alerting around S3 ACL changes and MFA, implement stricter access controls and use standardized dashboards to speed investigations.

 ## 3. Installation & Data Preparation